Harvard Business School is wrong.

 This definition is quite ambitious and perhaps aspirational because who among businesses fits into this definition now?
 Few, if any at all.
 However, this is our only option.

-What, anyways, is the point of business?
+What, anyway, is the point of business?
 To serve business?
 Or people?

 Let’s drive this further home.